Frequently Asked Questions (FAQ)

 - Yes, simply order your product via our online ordering system and we will ship your order via the United States Postal Service.
 It simply could not get easier.

 - We have now sold and shipped our Vise Screw products to 6 continents around the globe.
-The only one we have not shipped to is Antarctica, but you never know if there is a scientist down there who may be building a workbench.
-A small sampling of International countries that we have shipped to includes: Canada, United Kingdom, Australia, Brazil, Russia, Japan, Portugal, Singapore and South Africa.
+The only one we have not shipped to is Antarctica, but you never know if there is a scientist or a penguin down there that may be building a workbench.
+A small sampling of International countries that we have shipped to includes: Australia, Brazil, Canada, Denmark, Japan, Portugal, Russia, Singapore, South Africa, Sweden and the United Kingdom..

 FAQ #16: Does Lake Erie Toolworks charge tax for online purchases?